kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

     - Disable cover art for any file in playlist mode

+        1. Show playlist by pressing _Ctrl + L_ or in _View - Playlist_
+        1. Find the cover art panel.
+In my case it was in the bottom left corner.
+        1. Drag the upper border of the cover art panel all the way down.
+This will hide the panel with the cover art, and leave the left menu panel visible.

     - Disable automatic window resizing and scaling

         - Disable variable window size in the VLC configuration file